repowiserepowise

 That context retrieval step is the difference between “ask a model” and “ask a model with a code graph behind it.”
 Sourcegraph’s Cody docs say it uses search, keyword search, and code graph context, and its FAQ explains that retrieved snippets come from the code intelligence layer before the model answers. (sourcegraph.com)

 If you already have Sourcegraph, it can be a strong path for legacy code modernization.
 If you do not, the platform is broader than many teams need for the first week of a code audit.
 It is built for search, navigation, and insights across large installations, not just for a single “what does this module do?” question.
-Its Code Insights product also tracks codebase trends over time, which helps with migrations and ownership tracking. (sourcegraph.com)
+Its Code Insights product also tracks codebase trends over time, which helps with migrations and ownership tracking. (sourcegraph.com) The Sourcegraph alternative page sets the search-first and intelligence-first approaches side by side.

 Good for